Committee: SBU must clarify Statement of Faith

 After completing its work, the peer assessment committee advised that, for the long-term health and faithfulness of the school, SBU must clarify its Statement of Faith to be a clear and compelling theological framework.

-SBU’s governing documents do not list the BFM 2000 as its Statement of Faith.
-In fact, the school’s Statement of Faith was adopted in 1921 – four years before the Southern Baptist Convention (SBC) drafted and adopted its first version of the Baptist Faith and Message in 1925.
-According to an SBU press release, the school’s current Statement of Faith was reaffirmed by MBC messengers in 2012.
+SBU’s current Charter does not expressly mention the BFM 2000 as its Statement of Faith.
+In fact, the Statement of Faith contained in the Charter was adopted by SBU in 1921 – four years before the Southern Baptist Convention (SBC) drafted and adopted its first version of the Baptist Faith and Message in 1925.

+According to a written statement from SBU, the university’s amended Charter – which contains the statement of faith originally adopted in 1921 – “was most recently re-affirmed by the Missouri Baptist Convention in 2012.”

 After Missouri Baptists approved a revision of the MBC’s governing documents in 2017, the MBC requested that SBU and other entities amend their own governing documents in several respects, such as identifying the MBC as a “corporate member” and by affirming the BFM 2000.
 These conversations between SBU and the MBC have been on-going for several years.